Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Intelligent: +9% to research from +10%
  * Natural Engineers: +12% engineering research from +15% engineering research
  * Charismatic: +15% to amenities from +20%
- * Aquatics: +8% energy/mineral/food production on Ocean worlds from +10% and -8% housing usage from -10%
+ * Aquatics: +7% energy/mineral/food/housing production on Ocean worlds from +10%
  * Thrifty: +20% trade value from +25%

 ### Boosts
  * Slow Breeders: -6% from -10%
- * Resilient: +50% to defensive army damage/health/morale
+ * Resilient: +25% to defensive army health/morale
  * Venerable: +1 starting level to leaders
  * Very Strong: +60% Army damage and +6.25% resources from 40% army damage and +5% resources
  * Talented: +2 leader level cap